yduf/yduf.github.io/_posts/2018-09-03-documentation-quote.md

 published: true
 title: Documentation
 tags: quote doc
+excerpt_separator: <!--more-->
 ---
->  I figured that "There are two types of bad software documentation: math textbooks and cooking recipes.
-The former does not explain why you are doing things and other helpful context, the latter won't help you if you need to do something differently, which is almost always." [ahartmetz - on HN](https://news.ycombinator.com/item?id=17899234)
+> I figured that "There are two types of bad software documentation: math textbooks and cooking recipes. <!--more-->
+> The former does not explain why you are doing things and other helpful context,
+> the latter won't help you if you need to do something differently, which is almost always." [ahartmetz - on HN](https://news.ycombinator.com/item?id=17899234)